Dutch Cocoa Cookies are rich and chewy, with a crunchy sugar coating. These chocolate cookies are reminiscent of Archway's Dutch Cocoa Cookies.

-It’s also extremely important that the flour for this recipe is measured properly.
+It's also extremely important that the flour is measured properly for this (and any) baking recipe.
 Either weight your flour with a kitchen scale (1 cup of flour weighs 120 grams), or use the spoon and level method.

 Using a spoon, fill your measuring cup with flour, then level off with a knife.
 Using your measuring cup to scoop your flour compacts the flour into the cup, adding up to 25% extra flour to your dough.
 This makes your cookies cakey and thick, and they'll spread less when baking.

 For this recipe, I like to use two different sized cookie scoops depending on the situation.
 For a regular sized cookie, I recommend using a medium sized cookie scoop.

 For something like a holiday tray or a party, sometimes I like to use a small cookie scoop.
 They make a nice, two-bite cookie that's small and easy to enjoy.

 In the video for this recipe, I used a small cookie scoop.
 In the photos in this post, I used a medium cookie scoop.